Workers’ Compensation Denial Scenarios

 Types of injured workers we represent

 Unfortunately, a work injury is not limited to a certain type of job.
-Many people, in many different types of jobs are impacted by work injuries and are forced to deal with the Workers’ Compensation system.
-The lawyers at RG Injury Law help anyone who has been injured on the job without regard for the job type.
+Many people in many kinds of jobs are impacted by work injuries and are forced to deal with the PA Workers’ Compensation system.
+The lawyers at RG Injury Law help anyone who has been injured on the job without regard for the type of job you hold.

 Injuries covered by Workers’ Compensation include but are not limited to: